August 15, 2021

-There's nowhere else on the state's Atlantic coast that has 24 miles of continuous undeveloped white sand beach on an unspoiled barrier island.
+There's no other place on the state's Atlantic coast that has 24 miles of continuous undeveloped white sand beach on an unspoiled barrier island.

 It's the way Florida used to be before wall to wall oceanfront condominiums and beach houses.